 An Internet forum, or message board, is an online discussion site where people can hold conversations in the form of posted messages.
 They differ from chat rooms in that messages are at least temporarily archived.
 Also, depending on the access level of a user and/or the forum set-up, a posted message might need to be approved by a moderator before it becomes visible.

 Forums have their own language; e.g. A single conversation is called a 'thread'.
 A forum is hierarchical or tree-like in structure: forum - sub forum - topic - thread – reply etc.

-- Who is your target audience, who will benefit from using the Forum?
+- Who is your target audience and who will benefit from using the Forum?

 - Will your audience be primarily desktop or mobile users, or perhaps both?